 - Unhygienic Cosmetics Products

 Our skin reacts differently to every cosmetic product.
 If you are not using a hygienic cosmetic product, then it can increase bacterial growth on your skin.
-Also, if you already have acne or pimples, then new cosmetic products can harm your skin and develop blood filled pimples.
+Also, if you already have acne or pimples, then new cosmetic products can harm your skin and develop blood filled acne.

 - Pressing The Pimple